-7.1 Certified Coaches

-- 7.1.1 Only those professional employees certified by the Department of Education and whose salary is paid by the State or local Board of Education, or in the case of charter and nonpublic schools by a similar governing body, if acceptable as a coach by the governing body, shall coach, assist in coaching, or direct member school teams in any district.
-The terms of employment must be for the regular school year and the professional assignment shall be no less than 1/2 of the school day, exclusive of coaching duties. - 7.1.2 All head coaches shall be required to attend the DIAA rules clinic for their sport or, if applicable, pass an open book rules examination supplied by the DIAA office.
-A school shall pay a \$50.00 fine and the head coach shall be placed on probation if he/ she fails to attend the DIAA rules clinic or pass the open book rules examination in his/her sport.
-Failure to comply for a second consecutive year shall result in the school paying a \$50.00 fine and the coach being suspended for up to five contests as determined by the Executive Director. - 7.1.2.1 Certified coaches at all levels of competition shall be required to hold a current certification in adult CPR.
+- 7.1 Certified Coaches - 7.1.1 Only those professional employees certified by the Department of Education and whose salary is paid by the State or local Board of Education, or in the case of charter and nonpublic schools by a similar governing body, if acceptable as a coach by the governing body, shall coach, assist in coaching, or direct mMember school teams in any district.
+The terms of employment must be for the regular school year and the professional assignment shall be no less than 1/2 half of the school day, exclusive of coaching duties. - 7.1.2 All head coaches shall be required to attend the DIAA rules clinic for their sport or, if applicable, pass an open book rules examination supplied by the DIAA office.
+A school shall pay a \$50.00 fine and the head coach shall be placed on probation if he/she they fails to attend the DIAA rules clinic or pass the open book rules examination in his/her their sport.
+Failure to comply for a second consecutive year shall result in the school paying a \$50.00 fine and the coach being suspended for up to five contests as determined by the Executive Director. - 7.1.2.1 Certified coaches at all levels of competition shall be required to hold a current certification in adult CPR - 7.1.2.2 Certified coaches at all levels of competition shall be required to complete an approved concussion course. - 7.2 Emergency Coaches - 7.2.1 An emergency coach shall be defined as an individual who is either not certified by the Department of Education, or is certified by the Department of Education but is not employed for the school year or whose professional assignment is less than 1/2 half of the school day.
+An individual who meets the requirements of a certified coach as specified in 21.1, but whose professional assignment is located in a different school or district than his/her coaching assignment shall not be considered an emergency coach by DIAA. - 7.2.1.1 Emergency coaches at all levels of competition shall be required to hold a current certification in adult CPR.

-7.2 Emergency Coaches